mnaibei/react-capstone/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
+Original design idea by [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) on Behance.

-I would like to thank Microverse
+I would also like to thank Microverse

 <p align="right">(<a href="#readme-top">back to top</a>)</p>